robcarver17/pysystemtrade/docs/production.md

 - is it launching in the cron or equivalent scheduler?
 - is it set to STOP or DONT RUN?
 Fix with interactive_controls
-- is it on the wrong machine?
-Move it to the right machine, or remove the parameter
 - is it before the start_time?
 Change the start time, or wait
 - is it after the end_time?
 Change the end time, or wait until tommorrow
 - has the previous process finished?
 Wait, or remove dependency